 #3.
 Not Following Directions Carefully

-If you are careful about typos you need be equally careful about following directions.
+If you are careful about typos you need to be equally careful about following directions.
 Often times when applying for a job there will be additional instructions.
-Failing to do so signals that you do not have an attention for detail and cannot follow instructions.
+Failing to do so signals that you do not have attention to detail and cannot follow instructions.

 Additional submission instructions could also include:

 - How to submit your resume, cover letter, and application (online, via email, scanned, etc).
 This could also include the preferred format (MS Word, Google Doc, PDF, etc.) Don’t forget to check if there is a specific email address to send your info to.

 - A portfolio, writing samples, or other examples of your work